RuslanBrilenkov/Open_Organic_Shop_in_Amsterdam/README.md

 # My Data Science Project

+## Intro

 A step-by-step complete Data Science project: from Business problem description to solution and implementation (with code).
-Using Foursquare API, Beautiful soup, Requests, Pandas, and Folium.
+Using Foursquare API, Beautiful soup, Requests, Pandas, and Folium, I aquire data from the open data bases (by web scraping), perform EDA (Exploratory Data Analysis), and then make visualizations to draw the conclusions.

+## Motivation

 Nowadays, more and more people are "going green", i.e., moving towards a healthier lifestyle - not only by increasing daily movements but also by choosing the healthier products (wild-caught, locally-produced, bio+, organic  -  you name it).